jrisi256/obsidian/joe_shack_home/Academic Papers/sampsonNeighborhoodsViolentCrime1997.md

 ## Abstract

 It is hypothesized that collective efficacy, defined as social cohesion among neighbors combined with their willingness to intervene on behalf of the common good, is linked to reduced violence.
-This hypothesis was tested on a 1995 [[survey]] of 8782 residents of 343 neighborhoods in [[Chicago]], Illinois. [[Multilevel]] analyses showed that a measure of [[collective efficacy]] yields a high between-[[neighborhood]] reliability and is negatively associated with variations in violence, when individual-level characteristics, [[measurement error]], and prior violence are controlled.
+This hypothesis was tested on a 1995 [[survey]] of 8782 residents of 343 neighborhoods in [[Chicago]], Illinois. [[Multilevel modeling]] analyses showed that a measure of [[collective efficacy]] yields a high between-[[neighborhood]] reliability and is negatively associated with variations in violence, when individual-level characteristics, [[measurement error]], and prior violence are controlled.
 Associations of [[concentrated disadvantage]] and [[residential instability]] with [[violence]] are largely mediated by collective efficacy.

 ## My notes